 You can remove the pups at any time of year but spring and summer are best.
 Plants rest in the colder months.

-I like to wait until the Aloe vera pups are good-sized, at least 4-6″ tall, because the roots are much better formed that way.
+I like to wait until the Aloe vera pups are good-sized, at least 4-6″ tall.
+This is because the roots are much better formed and on their way.
 You’ll see that I removed all of them in this video because I wanted to show you how less formed the roots are on smaller pups.
-Those tiny ones will grow too but if you’re a beginning gardener, why not just hold tight until they’re bigger.

 My pretty little Aloe vera took a nose dive onto the patio when the raccoons were on the prowl the other night.
 You can see what the plant used to look like, just a couple of days ago, here.